superp0tat0/superp0tat0.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Statistics Specialist, University of Toronto Scarbrough, 2020
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Winter 2020: Research Assistant
-  * Github University
+  * University of Toronto Scarbrough
-  * Duties included: Tagging issues
+  * Duties included: MOSS Data Analysis
-  * Supervisor: Professor Git
+  * Supervisor: Professor Kang

-* Fall 2015: Research Assistant
+* Winter 2019: QA analyst and WEB development
-  * Github University
+  * Rakuten Kobo
-  * Duties included: Merging pull requests
+  * Duties included:
-  * Supervisor: Professor Hub
+    * Deliver web stories that improve the crawler performance following custom Agile management and report to release manager during daily release meetings.
+The stories help the access rate increase 22% compare to the same period in 2018.
+    * Developing New Kobo Audio subscription plan web page and API services using C#, report it to product owner.
+Got positive feedback in code skills from the developers.
+    * Implement UI automation test cases for multiple stories with selenium and Ruby.

 Skills
 ======